cdhorn515/portfolioCCornell/README.md

     id SERIAL INTEGER NOT NULL PRIMARY KEY, username VARCHAR(50),
     password VARCHAR(50),
-    role_id (foreign key to role (id)
+    role_id (foreign key to role (id))
 );
 ```

-Clone this repository and run the following from your project directory:

-`mvn clean package` (this will build the project and create a jar file in the target directory)
+Clone this repository and run `mvn clean package` from your project directory (this will build the project and create a jar file in the target directory).

 To run the project type: `java -jar target/portfolio-0.0.1-SNAPSHOT.jar`, then open a browser window and go to `localhost:8080`.